sbsmith86/smartfolio/Planning/implementation-plan-clean.md

 **Current Status:** 0% Complete (0 of 3 tasks done)
 **Last Update:** November 2, 2025

-This phase builds the visitor-facing conversational AI interface and deploys to production. **Because Tiger MCP was set up early (Tasks 6-7), this phase focuses purely on UI/UX and deployment, not infrastructure setup.**
+This phase builds the visitor-facing conversational AI interface and deploys to production. **Because MCP was set up early (Tasks 6-7), this phase focuses purely on UI/UX and deployment, not infrastructure setup.**

 ---